dunconio/dwm-dunc/README.md

                                      SW:bottom-left, NW:top-left
         focus-pixel-size           - width/height of box on focused client's bottom right corner, 0 to disable
+        font-groups                - single object or array of objects containing "name" string and "fonts" string
+                                     or array of strings
-        fonts                      - font string or array of font strings to use hide-vacant-tags           - hide tags with no clients icon-size                  - size of window icons on the bar icon-size-big              - size of large window icons in the alt-tab
+        fonts                      - font string or array of font strings to use by default
+        hide-vacant-tags           - hide tags with no clients icon-size                  - size of window icons on the bar icon-size-big              - size of large window icons in the alt-tab